awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 ## Dimensions<a name="Dimension"></a>

-A *dimension* is a name/value pair that is a part of the identity of a metric\.
+A *dimension* is a name/value pair that is part of the identity of a metric\.
 You can assign up to 10 dimensions to a metric\.

 Every metric has specific characteristics that describe it, and you can think of dimensions as categories for those characteristics\.
 Dimensions help you design a structure for your statistics plan\.
-Because dimensions are part of the unique identifier for a metric, whenever you add a unique name/value pair to one of your metrics, you are creating a new metric\.
+Because dimensions are part of the unique identifier for a metric, whenever you add a unique name/value pair to one of your metrics, you are creating a new variation of that metric\.

 AWS services that send data to CloudWatch attach dimensions to each metric\.
 You can use dimensions to filter the results that CloudWatch returns\.
 For example, you can get statistics for a specific EC2 instance by specifying the `InstanceId` dimension when you search for metrics\.